GitaStreet/jekyll-amp/README.md

 # SEO-friendliness
 - Option to keep existing URL structure in order to preserve link juice and avoid 404s: .htm html or / .
-- Automatic and proper canonical and amphtml links (Absolute paths).
+- Automatic and proper canonical and amphtml links (Absolute paths are mandatory).
 - Easy to add proper use of hreflang to alternative language by adding alternative URL and language to Front Matter.
+This could also be performed in a properly formatted sitemap, but will add to complexity when adding new pages and will be more difficult to control manually.
+The hreflang helps Google choose the right search result to render, and is also claimed to reduce risk of too much repeated content - and in some cases - duplicate content.
 - Proper language tags in code.
 - Custom title and meta description on each page by adding it to Front Matter (Avoid repeated use).
 - Absolute path internal links.
+Ensure link juice and reduce duplicate content risks.

 # Features